Ly0n/awesome-robotic-tooling/README.md

 * [ArrayFire](https://github.com/arrayfire/arrayfire) - ArrayFire: a general purpose GPU library.
 * [OpenMP](https://www.openmp.org/) - OpenMP is an application programming interface that supports multi-platform shared memory multiprocessing programming in C, C++, and Fortra
 * [vexcl](https://github.com/ddemidov/vexcl) - VexCL is a C++ vector expression template library for OpenCL/CUDA/OpenMP
+* [PYNQ](https://github.com/Xilinx/PYNQ) - is an open-source project from Xilinx that makes it easy to design embedded systems with Zynq All Programmable Systems on Chips

 ### Machine Learning
 * [DLIB](https://github.com/davisking/dlib) - A toolkit for making real world machine learning and data analysis applications in C++